 - If the property is rented then you need to submit the name of the tenant and the income from the tenant.

-- Particulars of sale purchase and mutual fund statement of debt funds, equity funds, SIPs and ELSS
+- Particulars of sale purchase and mutual fund statement of debt funds, equity funds, SIPs and ELSS are also required at the time of online income tax filing.

-How to Reporting Income from Other Sources?
+How to Report Income from Other Sources When E Filing Income Tax Returns?

 - Prepare your ITR 1 form online and submit it.

-Steps to file Income Tax Returns online:
+Steps for E Filing Income Tax Returns Online:

 - Look at your Form 26AS or tax credit statement.
 The TDS according to your Form 16 must match with the ones in Form 26AS.